This Code of Business Conduct and Ethics is to be read in conjunction with the Reporting and Non-Retaliation Policy.

 - to allocate or limit customers, geographic territories, products or services, or not to solicit business from each other in some way;

-- not to do business (to "boycott") one or more customers, suppliers, licensors or licensees; or
+- not to do business with (to "boycott") one or more customers, suppliers, licensors or licensees; or

 - to limit research and development, to refrain from certain types of selling or marketing of services, or to limit or standardize the features of products or services.